 Why are Multiple Lockdown Drills Necessary?

 Lockdown drills are a way to prepare students and staff to respond properly in an emergency.
-These exercises do so by teaching and practicing actions to stay safe and quiet in classrooms or other parts of the school.
-To retain the safety procedures necessary during these drills, schools will often participate in lockdown drills once every school semester or as often as twice per semester.
+These exercises teach and practice actions to stay safe and quiet in classrooms or other parts of the school.
+To retain the safety procedures necessary during these drills, schools often participate in lockdown drills once every school semester or as often as twice per semester.
 The repeated actions of these drills help encourage muscle memory for everyone involved.

-Muscle memory is a neurological process that allows you to remember certain motor skills and perform them without conscious effort.
-You can lose the movements and skills when an action is performed once.
+Muscle memory is a neurological process that allows you to remember specific motor skills and perform them without conscious effort.
+You can lose the movements and abilities when an action is performed once.
 If the same action is repeated in the same way multiple times over an extended period, the reactions of what to do in the situation can be performed without much thought.

 Throughout the school day, students will be in different areas of the building for extended periods, not necessarily sitting in the same classroom for the whole day.
 Schools should perform drills at staggered times of the day to prevent awareness and complacency that it is only a drill.

-The times of day when an event such as an active shooter is likely to occur is when large gatherings are in the building, such as arrival, lunchtime, and dismissal.
-While these times aren’t considered the most convenient for drills, it prepares staff and students for where they must go and what they must do during these times.
+The times of day when an event such as an active shooter is likely to occur are when large gatherings are in the building, such as arrival, lunchtime, and dismissal.
+While these times aren’t considered the most convenient for drills, they prepare staff and students for where they must go and what they must do during these times.

 Out of Sight, Out of Mind